 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients that saw functional improvements, such as with activities of daily living.
+This tells you the percentage of short-term care patients that saw functional improvements, such as with activities of daily living.
+High levels of performance with ADL's usually correlates with higher quality rehabilitation.

 Scores for Omaha, NE